craftvscruft/mender.ai/blog/2023-09-02-turbo-refactoring.md

 ### The versatility of a refactoring CLI

-With a small handful of features per language, a workable command-line refactoring engine can be created, see [Untangler](https://github.com/craftvscruft/untangler) for an early prototype.
-Liberating this functionality from IDEs allows us to use it in several contexts:
+With a small handful of core recipes supported per language, we can create a workable command-line refactoring tool(see [Untangler](https://github.com/craftvscruft/untangler) for an early prototype).
+Liberating this functionality from IDEs allows opens up many possibilities:

 - Restricted editing UI's ("Uneditors" like Refactoring Browser)
 - Scripted code migrations
 - AI-driven refactoring
 - Easily give more editors refactoring support (YAY!)

-*BTW if editor-adjacent tooling interests you, you will enjoy learning about [Language server protocol](https://langserver.org/).*

 ## Insanely small steps
 So we started by saying we'd teach machines the safest way we know how to develop.
 What is that, [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)?
 Let's go even further.
 Let's go all the way to [TCR](https://www.infoq.com/articles/test-commit-revert/), which has been called "TDD on steroids"!